swunderly/2ship2harkinian-Android/README.md

 ## Legal And Credits

 This is an unofficial community fork.
-It is not affiliated with or endorsed by Nintendo, HarbourMasters, or Waterdish.
+It is not affiliated with or endorsed by HarbourMasters or Waterdish.

 No ROM, O2R/OTR file, extracted game assets, or Nintendo-owned content is included in this repository.
 Users must provide their own legally obtained copy of Majora's Mask.